so1omon563/terrafaform-aws-sns/modules/sns_topic_policy/README.md

 See the [Terraform documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/sns_topic_policy) for more information on the limitations / requirements for using this resource.

-Examples for use can be found under the [examples](https://github.com/so1omon563/terraform-aws-sns/tree/main/examples) directory.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 Auto-generated technical documentation is created using [`terraform-docs`](https://terraform-docs.io/)